Fed's Yellen says rate and portfolio plans on track, cautions on inflation

 Otherwise, Yellen said, the economy appeared to be in a virtuous loop of hiring, spending and investment that "should increase resource utilization somewhat further, thereby fostering a stronger pace of wage and price increases."

-Reporting by Howard Schneider; Additional reporting by Karen Brettell in New York; Editing by Andrea Ricci and Chizu Nomiyama
+Reporting by Howard Schneider; Additional reporting by Karen Brettell in New York; Editing by Chizu Nomiyama and Andrea Ricci